biosustain/git-tutorial/instructions_251105.md

 - [create a fork](https://github.com/biosustain/recipe-book/fork)
   (or request access as collaborator of the the recipe-repo)
-- add and commit your recipe.
-The next two steps can be done either as first or second, why?
-  - create a branch with your new recipe, e.g. `add-aioli-pasta`
+- create a new branch from `main`, e.g. `add-aioli-pasta`
 - create a commit with your new recipe draft
 - open a Pull (Merge) Request on GitHub to `origin/main`
 - ask someone (by inviting them) to review your PR and get an approval
   - I set-up the repo to require at least one approval before a merge is possible (best-practice)
+- merge the PR into `main` (you can do it yourself after getting the approval)
+  - check out your options (merge, squash, rebase) and choose one
+- syncronize your branch with `main` with `origin/main` (before adding a new recipe)

 ### Create a merge conflict [medium]